pipebots/sprintBotBLEControl/Documentation.md

 - Others able to use and drive by simply downloading the app (more covid secure than a controller ;) )
 - Attention to dissassebly and ease of access to the drive system really helpful
 - Connecting different payloads simple due to plug and socket board.
-- Everything that needed to fit inside (but not easily see below)
+- Everything that needed to fit inside/on it (but not easily see below)
 -

 ## Issues (Nays, Poops)
 - Drive System Reliability

 - Tyre Flexibility
 - Not much space inside due to the wires.
-Maybe making some longer would help as the position of the baords would be less constrained.
+The pi and arduino can fit together with the lid closed, the Red Pitaya would not as well, but the Pi was not needed at the same time.
+Maybe making some longer would help as the position of the bords would be less constrained.

 # Sprint Lessons Learnt
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NDMyODgxNTMsLTE3ODc2NTAxMCwtOT
+eyJoaXN0b3J5IjpbLTE1MDQ5NTIyMjIsLTE3ODc2NTAxMCwtOT
 E2NzQ2OTM0LC0yMTAxMDY3OTc3LC04MjMyMTIyMywtMTk4ODE1
 ODEzMyw1MTM5NTEyMjEsMTkwMDA4MTgwMCw1OTIyODYzODgsMT
 M0MzA2NTU3MywtMTkwMTIzOTMwOCwxNzgzMTE1NDIsLTczODU0